gasparka/thesis/docs/1_intro.rst

 Introduction
 ============

-The most connonly used tools today for designing digital hardware are VHDL and :abbr:`SystemVerilog (SV)`.
+The most commonly used tools today for designing digital hardware are VHDL and :abbr:`SV (SystemVerilog)`.
-:abbr:`SystemVerilog (SV)` is aggressively promoted by the big :abbr:`electronic design automation (EDA)` companies (Cadence, Mentor, Synopsys) along with :abbr:`Universal Verification Methodology (UVM)`.
+:abbr:`SV (SystemVerilog)` is aggressively promoted by the big :abbr:`electronic design automation (EDA)` companies (Cadence, Mentor, Synopsys) along with :abbr:`Universal Verification Methodology (UVM)`.
 In 2003, Aart de Geus, Synopsys CEO, stated that :abbr:`SystemVerilog (SV)`